Sharon-codes/Moonlite-Events/README.md

 - 📱 Responsive Design for mobile, tablet, and desktop screens
 - 🔐 Input Validation & Sanitization for secure backend processing

- 📁 Project Structure
-.
-├── index.html          # Homepage with services & about carousel
-├── contact.html        # Contact form for inquiries
-├── server.js           # Express.js backend to process form data
-├── Images/             # Contains all event and icon images └── .env                # Email credentials (not included in repo)

 🚀 Getting Started

  1. Clone the repository